2014–15 Malaysia Purple League

 2014–15 Purple League was the Malaysia Purple League's first season.
 The Malaysia Purple League is a badminton league managed by Purple League (M) Sdn.
 Bhd.
 The Purple League is also known as the Kopiko Purple League for sponsorship reasons.

-The League's inaugural season began on the 25 November 2014 and ended on 1 February 2015.
+The League's inaugural season began on 25 November 2014 and ended on 1 February 2015.
 Twelve teams participated in the league.
 The first leg ended on 2 January 2014 with Puchong United BC (Badminton Club) leading the table, and the season ended with Muar City BC becoming the first Malaysia Purple League Champion.
 Several Olympic gold medal winners, world champions, and former stars also participated in the inaugural season.

 The team with the highest point score at the end of the season was awarded RM1,000,000 in prize money (about $237,000 in 2015 U.S. dollars).
 The second-place team received RM300,000, and the third place team received RM150,000.
 The fourth through tenth place teams each received RM80,000.